premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-33. What package should be imported to use Integer class in Java?
+33. What package should be imported to use Integer class in Java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)